 How to Use the Singleton Method to Win with Scratchcards

-Cracking a game of luck is all but impossible, and that is why casinos are in business in the first place.
-However, strategies, such as the Singleton Method, can help better our odds against the house.
+Cracking a game of luck is all but impossible, which is why casinos are in business in the first place.
+However, strategies, such as the Singleton Method, can improve your chances against the house.

 Although controversial, using strategies such as card counting can help you with games like blackjack and poker.
-However, for the most part, a casino game can’t be wholly deconstructed, no matter how hard you try.
+However, you generally can’t deconstruct a casino game, no matter how hard you try.

-In land-based casinos, continuous monitoring by both the CCTV cameras and dealers for any suspicious activity is a strong enough deterrent for those players who might consider cheating.
-Moreover, online casinos are protected by advanced algorithms that safeguard both the casinos and the players from rigging.
+In land-based casinos, continuous monitoring by the CCTV cameras and dealers for any suspicious activity is a strong enough deterrent for those who might consider cheating.
+Moreover, advanced algorithms protect casino games by safeguarding both the casinos and the players from double-dealing.

 But what if there is a way to cheat a scratchcard and become a millionaire?
-It might sound unmanageable given that only a small batch of winning tickets are ever released, and these get distributed at random.
-However, in 2003, a geologist from Toronto, Mohan Srivastava, debunked common beliefs when he developed a system that proves that scratchcards aren’t as random as people believe.
+It might sound unmanageable, given that a small batch of winning tickets are ever released, and these get distributed randomly.
+However, in 2003, a geologist from Toronto, Mohan Srivastava, debunked common beliefs.
+He did this by developing the Singleton Method, which proves a winning scratch card isn’t as random as people believe.

-One night, while waiting for his computer to download a few files, Srivastava began playing with some scratchcards that he had lying around his home.
-The first card he played and lost, but on his second attempt, he won a small prize on a tic-tac-toe card.
-This second card was the one that got him pondering how it’s made.
+One night, while waiting for his computer to download files, Srivastava began playing with some scratchcards lying around his home.
+The first card he played and lost, but on his second attempt, he won on a tic-tac-toe card.
+While observing the second card, he started to ponder how it was made.

 Devising the Singleton Method

-Being aware that the manufacturers mass-produce scratchcards and only ever make a minimal number of winning tickets, Srivastava went out and bought a few more to investigate further their layout and how they are made.
-Ultimately, he found a weakness in the design.
+Srivastava was aware that the manufacturers mass-produce scratchcards and only make a minimal number of winning tickets.
+So he went out and bought a few more to further investigate their layout and how they are made.
+Ultimately, he was able to find a weakness in the design.
 After seeing the same issue on other scratchcards, he developed a system that could identify crucial information about a ticket without ever having to handle one.

 Reporting His Findings

-Each card had the same design flaw, and some were even sent to him from as far afield as Colorado for him to decipher if they also worked with the same algorithms.
+Srivastava observed that each card had the same design flaw.
+Some were even sent to him from as far afield as Colorado to decipher if they also worked with the same algorithms.
 He found that the patterns were evident in these cards and those from across the globe, which proved that his findings didn’t halt their manufacturing.